Meet The Grattan Scholars

 Before starting his PhD at Trinity, Jan-Luca obtained an MSc in Economics from the University of Erlangen-Nuremberg and undertook a BSc in International Economics at the University of Tübingen, both in Germany.

 - Elisa Maria Tirindelli - The Economics of City Regrowth

 Elisa joined Trinity's PhD in Economics programme to undertake research in urban development from a historical perspective, with a focus on Dublin.
-Her research, which is being supervised by Ronan Lyons, Assistant Professor of Economics, will explore the distribution of cities within countries, Ireland in particular, and on the within cities dynamics, with a focus on Dublin.
+Her research, which is being supervised by Ronan Lyons, Assistant Professor in Economics, will explore the distribution of cities within countries, Ireland in particular, and on the within cities dynamics, with a focus on Dublin.

-Before joining Trinity as a Grattan Scholar, Elisa undertook a joint master in Mathematical Economics between Paris I and Paris School of Economics and obtained her undergraduate degree in Economics at Bocconi University in Milan.
+Before joining Trinity as a Grattan Scholar, Elisa undertook a joint Masters in Mathematical Economics between Paris I and Paris School of Economics and obtained her undergraduate degree in Economics at Bocconi University in Milan.

-Before starting his PhD as a Grattan Scholar, Benoit undertook a Masters in Economics and Public Policy at Sciences Po Paris, Ecole Polytechnique and ENSAE, in France.
+Before starting his PhD, as a Grattan Scholar, Benoit undertook a Masters in Economics and Public Policy at Sciences Po Paris, Ecole Polytechnique and ENSAE, in France.
 Prior to this, he obtained his undergraduate degree at Sciences Po Paris.

 - Stefano Ceolotto - The Influence of Moral Licensing and Magnitude Effect on Pro-Environmental Behaviours